vegetabill/dotfiles/README.md

 - [Jessica Deen's Badass Terminal](https://jessicadeen.com/macos-ohmyzsh-tmux-vim-iterm2-powerlevel9k-badass-terminal/)
   - I don't use vim very much so I skipped that but otherwise the entire beginning was perfect (especially her custom font)
   - I subbed [powerline](https://github.com/powerline/powerline)
+    - This is a bit finnicky to set up
+    - Once `pyenv` is properly installed (I used the latest stable 3.x version to set as global), I used the install instructions: https://powerline.readthedocs.io/en/latest/installation.html#pip-installation
+    - In `~/.pyenv/versions/3.9.9/lib/python3.9/site-packages/powerline/config_files/themes/tmux` I renamed the existing `default.json` and symlinked the copy in this repo
 - [Oh-My-Zsh](https://ohmyz.sh/) - the most popular zsh setup

 ## New Macbook Setup Checklist